alunacjones/LSL.VariableReplacer/docs/variables.md

 ## Cyclic References

-When resolving a variable, if a cyclic dependency is detected then an `ArgumentExceptoion` is hghlighting the cyclic path.
+When resolving a variable, if a cyclic dependency is detected then an `ArgumentException` is hghlighting the cyclic path.

 This example shows this in effect: